 This is a notification completed by the employee and submitted to their employer after an FMLA leave - a leave requested and provided under the provisions of the Family and Medical Leave Act - is over.

-This is a legal document that outlines the assignment of various intellectual property - a transfer of intellectual property rights, title, and interest from one individual or entity to another.
+This legal contract outlines the transfer of intellectual property rights, title, and interest from one individual or entity to another.